 For the youngest age group (2019 to 2021), sessions centre on coordination, ball control and building confidence through games and small-sided matches.
 Players are introduced to movement, teamwork and sportsmanship in a playful, age-appropriate way at this sports camp.

-Older children (2012 to 2018) work on more advanced skills such as passing, dribbling, shooting and defending at this winter camp, while also learning about tactics and decision-making.
+Older children (2012 to 2018) work on more advanced skills such as passing, dribbling, shooting and defending at this camp, while also learning about tactics and decision-making.
 Friendly matches and challenges give them a chance to put new techniques into practice in a supportive environment.

 All sessions are led by CUFA’s coaching team, who prioritise a safe and positive atmosphere.
 The sports camps aim to help children develop as footballers while also gaining confidence, resilience and social skills along the way.